Non-interacting String and Holographic Dark Energy Cosmological Models in f(R) Theory of Gravitation: Introduction

-Another method for explaining dark energy within the context of modified gravity is holographic dark energy (HDE) \cite{Li 2004,Setare 2007}, which has received a lot of interest in recent years.
-The EoS parameter is one of the most important cosmic parameter to describe the behaviour and dynamics of the universe.
-The holographic principle is one of the main fundamental quantum gravitational principles that may be used to investigate the nature of dark energy.
-G't Hooft \cite{Hooft 1993} was the first to propose holographic dark energy, a hypothetical kind of dark energy based on the holographic principle.
-Nojiri and Odintsov \cite{Nojiri and Odintsov 2017} studied the generalised holographic dark energy spacetime in $ f(R) $ gravity with perfect fluid, where the corresponding infrared cut-off is determined by combining several FRW parameters.
-In general relativity, Sarkar and Mahanta\cite{Sarkar and Mahanta 2013} and Santhi et al. \cite{Santhi et al. 2018} investigated the correspondence between HDE and quintessence cosmological models in various contexts.
+Another method for explaining dark energy within the context of modified gravity is holographic dark energy (HDE) \cite{Li2004, Setare2007}, which has received a lot of interest in recent years.
+The EoS parameter is one of the most important cosmic parameters to describe the behavior and dynamics of the universe.
+The holographic principle is one of the fundamental quantum gravitational principles that may be used to investigate the nature of dark energy.
+Nojiri and Odintsov \cite{Nojiri2017} studied the generalized holographic dark energy spacetime in $ f(R) $ gravity with perfect fluid, where the corresponding infrared cut-off is determined by combining several FRW parameters.
+In general relativity, Sarkar and Mahanta\cite{Sarkar2013} and Santhi et al. \cite{Santhi2018} investigated the correspondence between HDE and quintessence cosmological models in various contexts.